omonimus1/blog-jade-rubick/content/posts/2021-12-07--milestones-not-projects/index.md

 ![engineering in horizontal layers](horizontal.png)

-Here is how your engineering team will design a typical feature that has a frontend and backend component:
+Here is how your engineering team will design a typical feature.
+This assumes there is a frontend and backend part of the work.

 * Have a conversation or design doc you’re working from.
-Perhaps a designer provides mockups.
+A designer provides mockups.
 * Agree on what the API will look like between the frontend and backend focused engineers.
 * The backend engineers get to work on the API.
 They design the data model, create the CRUD operations, then add the interesting business logic in.
 Spin up a new service for it.
 * The frontend engineers get to work building out the UI.
 They build it from mocks, creating components for each thing.
 Do it page by page.
 Mock out the backend until it is available, then hook it up.